secretstartups/handbook/content/handbook/marketing/marketing-operations/pathfactory/_index.md

 ### Target Track Links

-1. Use the `Get Share URL` feature next to the title of the track. `Share links` are to be used in locations such as the website whereas `Email tracking links` are only for use in email. **Note:** If it’s in email, it’s a known audience so don’t gate any assets in the track.
+1. Use the `Get Share URL` feature next to the title of the track. `Share links` are to be used in locations such as the website whereas `Email tracking links` are only for use in email. **Note:** If it's in email, it's a known audience so don't gate any assets in the track.
 Only use `share links` on the web and those tracks _can have_ gated assets within PathFactory.
 1. If you want a particular asset to show first, that asset should be located in the first position of the target track.

 ### Recommend Track Links